-As a member of the Case Management Team, assesses and analyzes offender-related data; evaluates the individual and cultural needs of offender to participate in correctional programs; determines the criminogenic risk and responsivity factors; and identifies adequate programs for offenders to positively influence on their reintegration.
+As a member of the Case Management Team, assesses and analyzes Indigenous offender-related data; evaluates the offender needs to participate in correctional programs; determines the criminogenic risk and responsivity factors; and identifies adequate programs for offenders to positively influence on their reintegration.

-Provides and delivers various correctional programs to meet the criminogenic needs of offenders; researches information, creates program lesson plans, and explains program concepts to offenders; and monitors and reports on the participation and progress of offenders in programs with respect to the objectives of the correctional plan.
+Provides information relating to the cultural, social and programming needs of Indigenous offenders, and delivers Indigenous and sometimes non-Indigenous correctional programs to meet the criminogenic needs of offenders; and monitors and reports on the participation and progress of offenders in programs with respect to the objectives of the correctional plan.

-Completes program assessments as part of the Intake Assessment process; analyzes and interprets test results, prepares post-program reports based on the assessments and targets of intervention, determines the individual and cultural programming needs of each offender and group of offenders, and provides advice for the development and revision of correctional plans.
+Reviews test results, prepares post-program reports based on the assessments and targets of intervention, and determines the individual and cultural programming needs of each offender and group of offenders.

-Interviews offenders and third parties to gather and verify relevant information; assesses obtained information to identify offenders' contributing factors and their current and on-going individual program needs; conducts group discussions, and leads or participates in case conferences to provide information on programming needs of offenders; provides expert advice and awareness training to staff regarding the reintegration of offenders.
+Interviews offenders to gather and verify relevant information; assesses obtained information to identify offenders' contributing factors and their current and ongoing individual program needs; leads or participates in case conferences to provide information on programming needs of Indigenous offenders; provides expert advice and awareness training to staff regarding the reintegration of offenders.

-Provides input to management regarding resource allocation needs for program delivery; and participates in quality reviews and ensures conformity of programs to quality assurance procedures and national standards for effective program delivery.
+Provides input to management regarding resource allocation needs for the delivery of culturally specific programs; and ensures conformity of programs to quality review procedures, national program standards and policies.

-Works with offenders referred to correctional programs; provides individual, group or specialized interventions to offenders in institutional and community settings, as well as motivational interviews and counselling; motivates and encourages offenders to participate in programs, to take responsibility for their behaviours, to change their behaviours and attitudes, and to meet their correctional plan objectives.
+Works with Indigenous offenders referred to correctional programs; motivates and encourages offenders to participate in programs, to change their behaviours and attitudes, and to meet the objectives of their correctional plan; and provides individual and group interventions to offenders in institutional and community settings.

-Liaises or collaborates with other employees, such as Parole Officers, Psychologists, Correctional Officers, teachers, Managers - Assessment and Intervention, and Parole Officer Managers, to exchange information concerning offenders participating in programs; and collaborates with other government and nongovernment agencies to help them deliver programs or components of programs.
+Liaises or collaborates with other employees, such as Parole Officers, Psychologists, Correctional Officers, teachers, Managers - Assessment and Intervention, and Parole Officer Managers, Elders and Spiritual Advisors, Indigenous Liaison Officers and Program Managers, to exchange information concerning Indigenous offenders participating in programs; and collaborates with other government and non-government agencies to help them deliver Indigenous programs or components of programs.